How to Spot a Dying Tree Prior to it's Overdue

-Tree removal can be a complicated and potentially dangerous task.
-If a tree is dead, diseased, or in danger from falling down, then it could have to be removed in order to prevent damage to the property and to ensure safety.
-How do you know if a tree needs to be cut down?
-We’ll take you through the signs to watch out to and assist you determine when it’s time to call in the professionals.
+Tree removal is a complex and potentially hazardous task.
+If a tree has died or ill-healthed, or is at risk to fall, the tree might need to be removed to prevent damage to the property and to ensure safety.
+But how can you tell when a tree must be cut down?
+We’ll take you through the warning signs to be looking at and guide you decide when it’s time to call experts.

 Dead or Dying Trees

-One of the evident signs that a plant must be taken down is when it is dead or dying.
-Dead trees are without leaves and can have a lifeless appearance.
-If a tree doesn’t have leaves or signs of new growth, it’s probably dead.
-In addition, the bark of a dead tree could be cracked, dry, or peeling.
+One of the evident signs that a plant should be removed is when it is dead or dying.
+Dead trees do not have leaves and may have a lifeless appearance.
+If a tree has no leaves or evidence of new growth, it’s probably dead.
+Additionally, the bark of dead trees could be cracked, dry, or peeling.

-Diseased trees could pose a danger to the other plants and trees within the vicinity.
-The most common signs of disease for trees include the appearance of yellowing leaves, wilted branches, and mushroom growth at the bottom and the top.
-If you suspect that your tree may be diseased it is important to have it inspected by a certified arborist.
+The trees that are sick can pose a threat to other plants and trees in the surrounding area.
+Common signs of disease for trees include dying leaves, wilted or yellowed branches, and mushrooms growing at the base or the trunk.
+If you suspect your tree might be suffering from disease, it’s important to have it examined by an arborist who is a professional.

 Leaning Trees

-Trees that lean to one side can indicate that the root system is failing, and the tree may be at risk of falling.
-To determine if a leaning tree could be a threat, check for cracks or breaks in the trunk and examine the soil surrounding the base of the tree.
-If you spot any of these indicators it is recommended to get the tree examined by an arborist.
+Trees that lean to one side may be an indication it is a sign that the roots are failing and the tree may be in danger of falling.
+To identify if a leaning tree is at risk, look for cracks or broken areas in the trunk and look into the soil around the base of the tree.
+If you notice any of these indicators, it’s best to get the tree examined by an arborist.

 Overhanging Branches

-Trees with overhanging branches which are located close to power lines or buildings can be a danger to safety and property.
-If you are concerned about overhanging branches, it’s best to be evaluated by an arborist who will determine if pruning or removal is required.
+Trees with overhanging branches which are located close to buildings or power lines can be a danger to property and safety.
+If you have concerns regarding branches that hang overhanging, it’s best to get the tree assessed by an arborist who will determine if removal or trimming is needed.

 FAQs

-The tree will be considered to be dead if it does not have leaves and no indication of growth.
-Additionally, the bark of a dead tree may be dry, cracked or peeling.
+A tree is considered to be dead if it lacks leaves and has no indication of new growth.
+Additionally, the bark of a dead tree may be dry, cracked, or peeling.

-Common signs of disease in trees are the appearance of yellowing leaves, wilted branches, and the growth of mushrooms at the base of the tree.
+Common signs of illness in trees include the appearance of yellowing leaves, wilted branches, and mushrooms growing at the bottom of the tree.

 Is it safe to remove the tree by yourself?